 Is Your Yacht Charter Legitimate?

 These are just a couple of methods for how to tell if your yacht charter is legitimate.
-If you strongly suspect that something is not right, you should report the vessel to the Coast Guard, who are trained to spot illegal charters.
+If you strongly suspect that something is not right, you should report the vessel to the Coast Guard.
+They are trained to spot illegal charters.
 Remember: sticking with an illegitimate yacht charter is not just a financial risk, but also a risk to your safety.

 One last way to make sure your charter is legitimate is to rent from a company that only rents out commercial vessels approved by the Coast Guard.
 The yachts available through The Advantaged Yacht Charters are all seaworthy and licensed, so you can enjoy yourself at sea with less stress and worry.
 Check out our online selection of luxury yacht charters today.